-Usually, Gorham looks for snacks with less than 7 or 8 grams of added sugar per serving.
-WholeMe Clusters have 4 to 5 grams.
+Usually, Gorham looks for snacks with less than seven or eight grams of added sugar per serving.
+WholeMe Clusters have four to five grams.

 High in protein and fiber

-"Protein and fiber are going to make things more filling," Gorham said, and she likes how the snack clocks in at 4 grams of protein and 2 grams of fiber per serving.
+"Protein and fiber are going to make things more filling," Gorham said, and she likes how the snack clocks in at four grams of protein and two grams of fiber per serving.
 "It helps the energy last, and not contribute to a quick drop in blood sugar.
 It's a more sustained source of energy."

 "For most people, it's not realistic to make everything from scratch," Gorham said, so it's "absolutely OK to have a couple of go-to snacks you can trust."
-She eats them by the handful (the serving size is one-third of a cup), or with milk or yogurt.
+She eats them by the handful (the serving size is one-third of a cup).
+You can also eat them with yogurt or milk.

-As much as we love that they're nutritionist-approved (they made Gorham's list of "Store-bought snacks registered dietitians love"), I mostly love how addictive they are.
-My favorite flavor (and Gorham's) is the almond coconut, with the salted peanut chocolate a close second.
+As much as I love that they're nutritionist-approved (they made Gorham's list of "Store-bought snacks registered dietitians love"), I mostly love how addictive they are.
+My favorite flavor is the almond coconut, with the salted peanut chocolate as a close second.

 "I love their natural sweetness," Gorham said.
 "They hit all my marks."